Water Fast Coaching and Articles

 Hi Karah,

 Dealing with meds while fasting is an extremely important issue.
 A few meds (such as Metformin) interfere with fasting metabolism and are downright dangerous.
-Others, such as most thyroid meds, need to be reduced while fasting in order to prevent side effects.
+Others, such as most thyroid meds, usually need to be reduced while fasting in order to prevent side effects.
 In principle, the more meds you can SAFELY reduce and eliminate during the fast, the better.
 This enables your body to establish a new ‘zero point’ around which to calibrate.
 But you need to understand how each specific med interacts with the body in order to decide whether to eliminate, reduce or retain their pre-fasting dosage.

 All the best,